-When it helps you How you use it How it works Social Recovery When you lose access to both: your hardware device the key stored locally on your phone Note: this feature is not enabled by default, you must opt-in to use it.
+When it helps you How you use it How it works Recovery Contacts When you lose access to both: your hardware device the key stored locally on your phone Note: this feature is not enabled by default, you must opt-in to use it.
 Install the Bitkey mobile app on your new phone and log into your cloud account.
-Reach out to your Trusted Contact(s) to provide them with a recovery code - once they enter this code, you'll regain access to your mobile key.
+Reach out to your Recovery Contact(s) to provide them with a recovery code - once they enter this code, you'll regain access to your App Key.
 Finally, use the Delay and Notify feature with a new Bitkey hardware device to regain access to your wallet.
-During Social Recovery setup, the Bitkey mobile app stores an encrypted backup in your cloud account, and stores the key to decrypt it with your Trusted Contact(s).
-When you need to use Social Recovery, your Trusted Contact(s) will confirm your identity by speaking or seeing you (e.g. phone, video, in-person) and Bitkey servers will facilitate communication between your apps to help you decrypt the backup and regain access to your mobile key.
+During Recovery Contacts setup, the Bitkey mobile app stores an encrypted backup in your cloud account, and stores the key to decrypt it with your Recovery Contact(s).
+When you need to use Recovery Contacts, your Recovery Contact(s) will confirm your identity by speaking or seeing you (e.g. phone, video, in-person) and Bitkey servers will facilitate communication between your apps to help you decrypt the backup and regain access to your App Key.

-Social Recovery: Cheat Sheet
+Recovery Contacts: Cheat Sheet